Our Top 5 Sensory Parks in the UK

 Wyndham Park, Grantham

 The award winning ‘Green Flag’ Wyndham Park offers range of activities to target all ages.
-It has been a Green Flag park ever since 2012 and has said to have been recognised as one of the best parks in the country.
 The sensory garden was refurbished in 2010 along with the refurbished paddling pool opening in 2015.

 Hadleigh Park, Essex

 Hadleigh Park is for children up to the age of nine-years-old and is a fun, interactive area for them to enjoy themselves.
 There are many great facilities here including a sensory room where visitors can focus on their senses.
-This sensory room is open for all ages and there are a number of days when the room can be used for free!
+This sensory room is open for all ages.

 Aldenham Country Playground, Hertfordshire

 Located in Elstree, Hertfordshire, the Aldenham Country Playground offers a secure environment for children, families, and organisations to visit.
 There’s a country playground, adventure playground, indoor facilities, and a sensory play area.
-From the soft sensory play to their ‘Sensi-Floor’ play, your child is guaranteed to have a good time while they are learning about their senses at the same time.
+From the soft sensory play to their ‘Sensi-Floor’ play, your child can have a good time while they are learning about their senses.